 - Offer water with a syringe/dropper

-Most Bearded Dragons do not drink from still water, which is why I did not suggest a water dish.
+On a side note, most Bearded Dragons do not drink from still water, which is why I did not suggest a water dish.
 With that said, the above methods are the easiest and most effective methods for providing water.
-If you ask me, my favorite method is to use a syringe/dropper as seen in the image below.

 To handle a Bearded Dragon, keep your hand lower than its head, approach it from the front of its body, slide your hand under its chest, and lift.
 Also, make sure you are using your hand to fully support the Bearded Dragon's body.
-To provide a visual example, please watch this video on the Bearded Dragon Owners Youtube channel.
-Furthermore, take a look at the image below.
-Overall, you'll want to avoid picking up the reptile in a way that would make it uncomfortable.
-For example, picking it up from above its body (as if you were a predator) would not be the correct way.
+To provide a visual example, please watch the following video.